 (This was published earlier, but wanted to get my writing on one site) Last September I returned home, to Anchorage, for the sad occasion of my sister’s funeral.
 Over the week, as my family gathered we toured our remembered favorites.
 Lunch at the Roadrunner and ordered an Alaska Banquet of course – my grown up … Continue reading Ocean View

 Afternoons with my grandmother were spent sipping tea.
 Hot tea, no matter the weather.
 Tea from delicate, beautiful and oh-so-fragile teacups.
 A cube or two of sugar, the lovely sound of metal ag… Source: Teacups

 This morning I woke up thinking about loyal, sweet Gwennie.
 Even though she has been gone two years, I can still almost feel her.
 Her head on the bed, staring at me, willing me to wake up.
-Her toenails, click, click, clicking as she follows Scott's heel closely while he gets ready in the morning. … Continue reading What it Means to be a Family Dog.
+Her toenails, click, click, clicking as she follows Scott's heel closely as he gets ready in the morning. … Continue reading What it Means to be a Family Dog.

 Afternoons with my grandmother were spent sipping tea.
 Hot tea, no matter the weather.
 Tea from delicate, beautiful and oh-so-fragile teacups.
 A cube or two of sugar, the lovely sound of metal against porcelain, a small silver spoon resting on the matching saucer.
 She kept them on a sideboard, and each afternoon we would select a … Continue reading Teacups

 I am a gramma.
 In spite of one daughter's campaign to call me Grampoo (Gracie.... really?), I am called Gramma.
 The word needs to be said in a very specific way.... graaaama.... drawn out and high pitched, alright, it could maybe be described as being whiny.
 I have said graaaama to him from the … Continue reading FaceTime and all that jazz.